ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen4/hgss/guides/town_map/town-map.md

 [0x0F]  3A 00      04     03     11   00     13         10       00 00 00 00  00           20           03          03          // fallarbor
 [0x10]  4C 00      0E     10     11   00     1A         11       00 00 00 00  00           20           03          03          // battle frontier
 ```
+The rest of them are 00'd out to ensure that nothing is displayed in the PokéGear.

 Note that I haven't done the routes yet, but the cities are there to demonstrate functionality.
 As an example, my Rustboro city is at ``(2, 7)`` on the map, has a selectable dimension of 2x2, uses text entry as a blurb ``0x0C`` from a027/273 on the top screen when selected, and uses fly spot 2.
 Furthermore, the orange block that shows it is highlighted is located at ``(0x23, 0x20)`` on the massive town map image from earlier and is 4x4 in size.